Another “It Depends”

 Another method of taking CBD is in edibles.
 This could be something like homemade products, made by mixing oil or isolate powder into food, or in consumer products like gummies or capsules.
 Since the edible has to be digested before the CBD is absorbed into the bloodstream, CBD edibles do take a bit longer to kick in—about an hour, some cases two—and some people may also need to take more CBD with this method to see results.
 However, while they take longer to appear, effects from using CBD edibles do tend to last from four to eight hours.

 The last most common method of using CBD is through topical application.
-It can be mixed into lotions and creams to provide relief for localized pain or to help with skin issues.
-Like edibles, topical applications need a while to take effect, but people report up to six hours of relief when using these solutions.
+It can be mixed into lotions and creams to be use in localized areas to promote skin health.
+Like edibles, topical applications need a while to take effect, but people report up to six hours of effects when using these solutions.
 These products also tend to have the greatest absorption rate since the surface area of the skin is so large and because it’s very receptive to absorbing topical solutions.

 How Can You Tell It’s Working?

 You might also be wondering how you can tell if the CBD has taken effect.
 This is another tough question to answer because, again, it’s different for everyone.
-Usually, it’s a gradual relief of symptoms; for example, if you’re taking CBD for anxiety, you will feel increasingly calmer.
-The key is to not take CBD expecting instant relief.
-Instead, try to ignore the time and reassess your symptoms within an hour or two after taking CBD.
+Usually, it’s a gradual alleviation of discomfort; and the key is not to take CBD expecting instant effects.
+Instead, try to ignore the time and reassess your feelings within an hour or two after taking CBD.
 Getting the results you are looking for will probably take some time and experimentation!